weld-project/weld/python/numpy/README.md

 weldarray: import weldarray from weldnumpy - as shown in many of the examples above.

+Another surprising cause of performance issues might occur in some use cases of in place updates on views - these have been described in detail below.

 #### Making the most of the Weld model

 We have designed this such that you can use it without really understanding